- Take a private cooking class in Barcelona taught by a master chef

 Day 8: Private City Tour of Seville

-You'll visit the Seville Cathedral, a 15th-century Roman-Catholic church that's home to the tomb of Christopher Columbus.
-It's a UNESCO World Heritage Site, the largest gothic church in the world, and an awe-inspiring testament to pious grandiosity.
-You'll also see La Giralda, which is the cathedral's looming belltower.
+After breakfast, you'll head off with a local guide to explore this ancient hotbed of culture.
+You'll visit the Seville Cathedral, a 15th-century Roman-Catholic church home to the tomb of Christopher Columbus.
+It's a UNESCO World Heritage Site, the largest Gothic church in the world, and an awe-inspiring testament to pious grandiosity.
+You'll also see La Giralda, the cathedral's looming bell tower.
 There's a noticeable stylistic difference between the two structures, as this 12th-century pillar was originally built as a minaret for the Great Mosque back when Andalusia was ruled by the Moors.

-Then you'll travel back to the era of the Christan conquest when you visit the Alcázar of Seville.
+Then, you'll travel back to the era of the Christan conquest when you visit the Alcázar of Seville.
 This royal palace was commissioned for King Peter of Castile in the 14th century and was built over the site of a former Muslim fortress.
 It features well-manicured gardens, and the building itself is one of the finest examples of Mudéjar architecture in the nation.

 After stopping at the Alcázar, you'll walk to the fashionable Santa Cruz neighborhood, which was once the Jewish Quarter in the city.
 It's a colorful and well-preserved part of the historic center, with many options for cafés and tapas bars—the perfect excuse to take a break and enjoy some small plates washed down with local wine.
 You can also visit crafts markets and local shops where seasoned artisans produce intricate silverwork and elegant garment embroidery.

 After completing the half-day tour, you can return to your hotel and relax or continue to explore the town.
 Not surprisingly, Seville's gastronomic scene is incredible.
 Know that locals love to compliment an evening of tapas with a nightcap at a favorite watering hole.